tencent-quantum-lab/MdrDB/README.md

-# MdrDB: Mutation-induced drug resistance DataBase
+# A mutation-induced drug resistance database (MdrDB)

 MdrDB is a database of information related to changes in protein-ligand affinity caused by mutations in protein structure.
 It brings together wild type protein-ligand complexes, mutant protein-ligand complexes, binding affinity changes upon mutation (ΔΔG), and biochemical features of complexes to advance our understanding of mutation-induced drug resistance, the development of combination therapies, and the discovery of novel chemicals.